Updesh29/Market-Analysis-in-Banking-Domain/README.md

 14.	previous   	number of times the customer was contacted prior to (or before) this campaign (numeric)
 15.	poutcome       	outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')

-# Output variable (desired target):

-16	y	has the customer subscribed a term deposit? (binary: 'yes', 'no') Download the Sample Dataset.

  Analysis tasks to be done-:

 The data size is huge and the marketing team has asked you to perform the below analysis-